Code-Institute-Submissions/return-my-coffee/testing.md

 ### Page Performance

-I used [UpTrends](https://www.uptrends.com/tools/website-speed-test) and Google's [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) to check the speed of my website.
+I used [UpTrends](https://www.uptrends.com/tools/website-speed-test) to check the speed of my website.
 Here are my results when using the service:

-#### Test 1

 | Desktop | Mobile |
 | ------- | ------ |